Brian-Masse/Recall/README.md

 NEW FEATURES

+_visuals_

 - added the notes of an event to the preview on the timeline

+_settings_

 - added a toggle to view notes on event previews
 - added the ability to set the default length of events
 - added a toggle to turn on universal fine time selection
 - added a toggle to change default event snapping

+_features_

 - added a button to quickly clear the title or description of an event
 - added a way to select and move events to different days
+- added a way to favorite and view favorited events

+CHANGES:

+- redesigned the tag page

 BUG FIXES: